abenaacs/Bright-Fundraising/README.md

-# Fundraising Platform for Ethiopian Start-Ups
+# BrightFund for Ethiopian Start-Ups

 Welcome to BrightFund Fundraising Platform for Ethiopian Start-Ups!
 This project aims to streamline the funding process for start-up companies in Ethiopia by leveraging cutting-edge AI and machine learning technology.
 Our platform provides a secure, efficient, and user-friendly environment for start-ups to connect with investors, manage fundraising campaigns.